Movable intersection and bigness criterion: Abstract

 \section{Abstract}

 In this note, we give a Morse-type bigness criterion for the difference of two pseudo-effective $(1,1)$-classes by using movable intersections.
-And with this result we give a Morse-type bigness criterion for the difference of two movable $(n-1,n-1)$-classes.
+As an application, we give a Morse-type bigness criterion for the difference of two movable $(n-1,n-1)$-classes.